 Filters

 This unit is not equipped with a filter or rack.
 A field provided filter is required for the unit to operate properly.
-Table 3 lists recommended filter size.
+Table 1 lists recommended filter sizes.

-A filter must be in place whenever the unit is operating.
+A filter must be in place when the unit is operating!